 Starting a charitable gift annuity or charitable remainder trust may be very beneficial to you now and your estate later.
 How do you decide which asset to give?
 Why not let us assist you in your decision by contacting Pamela Bottge '92 at (914) 633-2413 or email@example.com.

-When you designate Iona College as the beneficiary and owner of a whole-life policy, there is an income tax deduction available to you.
+When you designate Iona University as the beneficiary and owner of a whole-life policy, there is an income tax deduction available to you.

-Use our legal name (Iona College) and our Federal Tax ID number (13-3508093) and simply contact the insurance company to request a Change of Ownership or a Change of Beneficiary form.
+Use our legal name (Iona University) and our Federal Tax ID number (13-3508093) and simply contact the insurance company to request a Change of Ownership or a Change of Beneficiary form.

 Under some circumstances, you can deduct your annual premium payment.
 Your deduction will vary depending on whether the policy is still being paid, fully paid, or has an outstanding loan.